 Discover the history and culture of Cebu City

-Full day of adventure and wildlife in Cebu
+A full day of adventure and wildlife in Cebu

 Ferry to Bohol and visiting the Chocolate Hills